Geoff Gollop

-Geoffrey Richard Gollop, OBE (born 23 February 1955) is a British Conservative politician, the deputy mayor of Bristol, the former lord mayor of Bristol, and the former deputy lord mayor of Bristol.
-He was the Conservative candidate for the first directly elected mayor of Bristol in 2012.
+Geoffrey Richard Gollop, OBE (born 23 February 1955) is a British Conservative politician.
+He was a councillor on Bristol City Council from 2001 to 2024 and deputy mayor of Bristol from 2012 to 2016.
+He stood unsuccessfully as the Conservative candidate for the first directly elected mayor of Bristol in 2012.

 Personal life

 Gollop was born at Bristol Maternity Hospital and has lived his entire life in Bristol, having been brought up in Henbury, where he attended Blaise Primary School.
 He then attended Clifton College, and after that went up to Fitzwilliam College, Cambridge.
 Thereafter he trained in accounting, became a Chartered Accountant and worked in accounting firms, before being made redundant and setting up his own business.
 Geoff Gollop & Co merged with accounting firm Milsted Langdon in 2013, with Gollop joining the latter as a director.

 Gollop is married to Bernice and has two children, Mark and Hermione.
 He is a Methodist and supports Bristol Rovers F.C. and Bristol City F.C.
 His other interests include musical theatre and travel.
 He joined the Conservative Party in 1973.
 He is a former school governor of Henbury School and Henleaze Junior School, and a former church warden of St Mary's Church, Henbury.